numist/numi.st/code.md

 * Some [CSS and JS for decorating external links](/colophon/external-links) on a page.

 [^highlight]: This site uses a variation of [tomorrow](https://numist.github.io/highlight-css/#other-tomorrow)
+[^juripakaste]: This links directly to someone else's blog; I have nothing constructive to add.